goyalyashika2810/SNOBBY/README.md

-This contains Html and Css.
+This contains Html,Php,Java script and Css.